 Is it necessary that I send a list of my current fall transcript and intended spring semester courses as part of my application?
 What if my school hasn't published its spring and/or fall course offerings, yet?
 What if I haven't decided on my future course schedules?

 We understand that your future course schedule may not be finalized at the time of application submission.
 However, you more than likely have a basic understanding of the courses for which you plan to register.
 We request that you, to the best of your ability, provide your academic plans for upcoming years.
 This will give our review staff an insight into your area(s) of study and career direction.

 May I send a writing sample that is longer than 10 pages?

 We ask that you adhere to the 10-page maximum.
 Our review staff members have determined that a sample of 10 pages or less is adequate for assessing an applicant's writing skills.
 The 10-page maximum also helps us to streamline the review process, and ultimately make decisions more quickly.

 There is no requirement regarding double or single-spaced writing samples.
 However, we prefer double-spaced writing samples, as they are easier to review.

 What do you mean by “unedited by anyone else” for the writing sample?

 We want to adequately assess your legal writing skills.
 We understand that legal course writing assignments may have undergone some minor revisions based on professor and/or fellow classmate reviews.
 However, we ask that you NOT submit group papers or official publications that have undergone significant editing.

 Will I receive notification regarding the status of my application?

-Please refer to our anticipated timeline for candidate selection.
-We receive hundreds of applications for this program each year, and do our best to review them as quickly and thoroughly as possible.
-You can help streamline the process by ensuring that you send ALL requested documentation electronically (preferably in the order listed and as ONE single PDF) at the time of your initial application submission.
+We receive many applications for this program each year, and we do our best to review them in a timely way.
+You can facilitate this process by ensuring that you send ALL application materials electronically (preferably in the order listed and as one single PDF) at the time of your application submission.